visit-dav/visit/src/doc/python_scripting/intro.rst

 In that case, you must first import the `visit_launcher` module into Python and then call the ``Launch()`` function to make VisIt_ launch and dynamically load the rest of the VisIt_.
 After ``visit_launcher.Launch()`` you can access the full visit module using ``import visit``.

+.. danger:: The visit_launcher module was introduced in VisIt 3.5.0.
+It is the strategy for python importing of VisIt 3.5.0 and newer.
+It is not compatible with older VisIt installs.

 You can tell the Python interpreter where visit is located either by appending a new path to the ``sys.path`` variable as in ::

     import sys